Hullow/42/Resources-and-notes/Learning-notes/Git-notes.md

 - `Git rm --cached <file>` : removes files from tree but not local storage (CAUTION)

+## Stashing changes
+- `git stash` : stash uncommitted changes
+- `git stash pop` : pull latest set of stashed changes and merge it with the current branch

 ## [Rebasing](https://git-scm.com/book/en/v2/Git-Branching-Rebasing)

 ### How it works